-The Workplace Flex District is established for the purpose of providing a cohesive district that support the commercial and industrial uses of the city while providing appropriate areas for limited live-work uses and limited retail.
+The Truman/San Fernando District is established for the purpose of providing a cohesive district that support the commercial and industrial uses of the city while providing appropriate areas for new housing and limited retail.
+Within this district, the specific plan groups similar and related uses together in one of four sub-districts.